biya-coin/biyaliquid-docs/.gitbook/developers/modules/injective/permissions/04_launch_permissioned_asset.md

 # How to Launch Permissioned Assets

-Permissioned assets can be launched using [Biyachain APIs/SDKs](https://api.biyachain.exchange/#permissions) or the Biyachain CLI, `biyachaind`.
-See [biyachaind](../../../../developers/biyachaind/README.md) for more information on using the Biyachain CLI.
+Permissioned assets can be launched using [Biya Chain APIs/SDKs](https://api.biyachain.exchange/#permissions) or the Biya Chain CLI, `biyachaind`.
+See [biyachaind](../../../../developers/biyachaind/README.md) for more information on using the Biya Chain CLI.

 ```bash
 biyachaind tx permissions [command]